Ipomoeabatatas/TiHar/project-info.md

 ### What can you do on this site?

-⬅️ From the drop downlist, you can:
+From the drop downlist, you can:

 📁 Test the model using sample thermal videos that we have provided

-🎞️ Upload your own thermal video clip (~30 secs)
+🎞️ Upload your own thermal video clip.
+Please keep to 30 to 40 secs)

 🤙 Find out who are the team members, and get their contacts